Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Conclusion

 Polarised Galactic foregrounds are dominated by dust and synchrotron emissions with spatial variation of their SEDs.
-Using a parametric maximum-likelihood approach, \cite{Errard2016} found that combinations from ground, balloon and space experiments can significantly improve component separation performance, delensing, and cosmological constraints over individual datasets.
-In particular, they find that a combination of post-2020 ground- and space-based experiments could achieve constraints such as $\sigma_\mathrm{r} \sim$1.3$\times$10$^{-4}$ after component separation and iterative delensing.
+Using a parametric maximum-likelihood approach, \cite{Errard2016} found that combinations from ground- and space-based and balloon-borne experiments can significantly improve component separation performance, delensing, and cosmological constraints over individual datasets.
+In particular, they reported that a combination of post-2020 ground- and space-based experiments could achieve constraints such as $\sigma_\mathrm{r} \sim$1.3$\times$10$^{-4}$ after component separation and iterative delensing.
 However, such results \citep[see also e.g.][]{Stompor2016} are often derived ignoring complexities in the Galactic foreground emission due to synchrotron and dust, and neglecting potential other contaminants such as anomalous microwave emission and extragalactic foregrounds.
-Also, they are adopting component separation methods that essentially assume a model that well-matches the simulated foregrounds under study. \citet{Remazeilles2016} test some of these assumptions explicitly, and find biases in the derived value of $r$ of more than 1$\sigma$ by e.g. neglecting the curvature of the synchrotron emission law.
-Given their levels for some of mid- and small-aperture telescopes, extragalactic foregrounds have definitively to be considered in the component separation methods dedicated to the extraction of the CMB B-modes.
-For that purpose, our detailed computation of flux limits and shot-noise levels will allow to precisely include these foregrounds into the input sky models.
+Moreover, they adopted component separation methods that essentially assume a model that matches the simulated foregrounds under study well. \citet{Remazeilles2016} tested some of these assumptions explicitly and reported biases in the derived value of $r$ of more than 1$\sigma$ by neglecting the curvature of the synchrotron emission law, for instance.
+Given their levels for some of mid- and small-aperture telescopes, extragalactic foregrounds have clearly to be considered in the component separation methods dedicated to the extraction of the CMB B-modes.
+For this purpose, our detailed computation of flux limits and shot-noise levels will allow including these foregrounds precisely into the input sky models.

-\section{Colour corrections and unit conversions for \textit{Planck}/HFI, ACT, SPT and \textit{Herschel}/SPIRE}
+\section{Colour corrections and unit conversions for \textit{Planck}/HFI, ACT, SPT, and \textit{Herschel}/SPIRE}